robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 ```sh
 make doctest
 ```

+The best thing about this is that this can be checked in the CI, so you can catch your examples becoming out of data, for example when the API changes.

 This is a good starting point for providing useful documentation for users 🎉.
 If you work on an open-source project, you should also consider a service like [readthedocs](https://docs.readthedocs.io/en/stable/)